 After wiping the tears and coming to the stark realization of our (ir)relevance in performance, we must ask where do we fit in?
 Do we matter?

 I’ve asked myself this question many times.
-It is hard to answer when tactical over-utilization begets repetitive stress injuries; a poor night’s sleep, Slurpies, and donuts make someone ill; or a contact play ends a career.
+It is hard to answer when tactical over-utilization begets repetitive stress injuries; a poor night’s sleep, Slurpees, and donuts make someone ill; or a contact play ends a career.
 What could I have done differently?
 What was my role?

 Though these questions have required skill development in special physical preparedness, sports science, and stress management; improving general qualities is pertinent in certain scenarios.
-It is these times in which rehab and training is of utmost importance, and we regain our relevance.
+It is these times in which rehab and training are of utmost importance, and we regain our relevance.

 When GPP Matters

 Our skills shine in the following instances:

 Injuries that affect special methods and beyond are our bread-n-butter.
 Inability to task modify is a call to increase one’s resiliency via general methods.